rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-21-60e9064ba4e3b388-listing-of-new-commercial-paper-of-pilani-investment-and-industries-corporation-.md

 - PILANIINVS
 tags:
 - commercial-paper
-- debt-listing
+- debt-securities
-- private-placement
+- listing
 - pilani-investment
-- new-listing
+- private-placement
 title: Listing of new Commercial Paper of Pilani Investment And Industries Corporation Limited
 ---